vikbehal/Explore/Power BI/Day 2.md

    -Pin between dashboards for easy duplications
    -What are featured and favourite dashboards?
 6. Roles - Role level security
   -Create role level security using Modeling tab -> Manage Roles.
 You can visualize it using 'View as Roles' under same tab.
   -Same report can be seen by multiple stakeholders given right permissions are set.
 This avoid creation of multiple reports and thus maintenance overhead
 7. What are Apps?
 How do they allow easy experimentation and security around reports?
-8. Migration of legacy reports into Power BI

 ## Sample Data
 Download from [here](https://docs.microsoft.com/en-us/power-bi/create-reports/sample-datasets)

 ## Lab 2
 1. Expirement with security aspects in the Power BI Reports created in lab 1
-2. Migrate a legacy Power View report to Power BI and find what works and what does not (Limitations of migrated report in Power BI)

 ## Reflect after lesson or lab
 1. How do you find your Power BI License information?
 2. How do you define and Visualize Roles?
 3. What are Apps?
-4. How to you import legacy Excel Reports into Power BI?
-5. Can you create a report for Power BI Report Server and later deploy it to Power BI Service?
+4. Can you create a report for Power BI Report Server and later deploy it to Power BI Service?
-6. Which among Power BI Report Server and Power BI Serive is cloud offering?
+5. Which among Power BI Report Server and Power BI Serive is cloud offering?
-7. How can quick prototype without getting access to client data?
+6. How can quick prototype without getting access to client data?
-8. How do you pin reports on dashboards?
+7. How do you pin reports on dashboards?
-9. What is Pin Live?
+8. What is Pin Live?
-10. How do you go full screen mode?
+9. How do you go full screen mode?
-11. How to enabled last refresh time on tiles?
+10. How to enabled last refresh time on tiles?
 What is the significance of it?